aosabook/500lines/dagoba/chapter.md

 ## Definitions and introductions

-Graph databases allow us to elegantly solve all kinds of interesting problems.
-This raises two questions: what is a graph database, and which problems?
+We're going to build a graph databases which will allow us to elegantly solve all kinds of interesting problems.
+So what's a graph database?

 Well, the dictionary defines "graph database" as a database for graphs.
 Thanks, dictionary!
 Let's break that down a little.